joshbegley/nyt-latest/README.md

 `Monday night's draft commences the 2025 WNBA campaign, which comes on the heels of an all-time wild offseason.`\
 https://nytimes.com/athletic/6278837/2025/04/14/wnba-draft-2025-paige-bueckers-how-to-watch/

-**Older People Seeking Care for Cannabis Use at Greater Risk for Dementia**\
+**Older People Seeking Care for Cannabis Use at Greater Risk for Dementia, Study Finds**\
-`Users needing emergency care or hospitalization were at much greater risk of later dementia, researchers reported.
+`Users needing emergency care or hospitalization were more likely to later develop dementia, researchers reported.
 That does not prove cannabis was the cause.`\
 https://nytimes.com/2025/04/14/health/cannabis-marijuana-dementia.html

 **Asparagus Dresses Up for This Springy Dinner Party**\